Does Sunscreen Block Vitamin D?

 ANTHELIOS XL ANTI-SHINE DRY TOUCH FACIAL SUNSCREEN SPF50+

-For acne-prone, combination or oily skin types, our Anthelios XL Anti-Shine Dry Touch Facial Sunscreen SPF 50+ is well suited to provide sun protection with a mattifying texture.
+For blemish-prone, combination or oily skin types, our Anthelios XL Anti-Shine Dry Touch Facial Sunscreen SPF 50+ is well suited to provide sun protection with a mattifying texture.
 The non-greasy formula is shine-free.

 ALWAYS READ THE LABEL.
 FOLLOW THE DIRECTIONS FOR USE.